yukaberry/portfolio_tanzania_water_pumps/findings/analysis.md

 ## 6.4 AUC(area under curve) and ROC(receiver operating curve)chart

-**Turned XGB trained by non resampled dataset**

-![roc_auc_chartxgb](/image/auc_roc_chart_xgb.PNG)
 All of 3 classes has more than 95% auc rates.
 This model’s predictive ability in discriminating between classes is good.

+### Turned XGB trained by non resampled dataset

+![roc_auc_chartxgb](/image/auc_roc_chart_xgb.PNG)

 ## 6.5 Summary of XGB model's evaluation